 A little bit about meMeet Bryn!!
 Bryn is a loving, sweet-natured dog that's got a big heart.
-Bryn has grown up in the SPCA's care and cannot wait to experience the big wide world with his forever family.
+Bryn has grown up in SPCA's care and cannot wait to experience the big wide world with his forever family.
 Bryn is in his "teenage time" and is all legs and lanky-ness.
 He is a large-breed dog.
-Bryn is super energetic and loves to play with his friends, and play with toys, playing fetch and tug-o-war.
+Bryn is super energetic and loves to play with his friends.
+He is also a HUGE fan of toys, playing fetch and tug-o-war.
 Above all, Bryn really loves having quality time with humans.
 He's a huge softy.
 When the excitement calms down, you'll find Bryn is a sucker for cuddles and belly scratches and melts under all affection.
 He has a joyful, goofy smile and a loving nature that lightens everyone's moods!
 Bryn knows how to sit, and is well-behaved walking on a lead and harness.
 He is a HUGE foodie and will be joy to train and will need an experience owner to continue his learning.
 Because of his large sized, Bryn will need a home with a fully fenced section to keep him safe.
 Bryn gets on well with most dogs, but would not be suitable with cats or other small animals.
+We would need to do a meet and greet with any existing dogs applicants have.
 If you could give our lovely Bryn his forever home, send an application through today!

 1. Can you care for a companion animal for their whole life?